 2. Ensure that customer feedback and reviews are visible

 Customer reviews are one of the most impactful factors in “near me” searches.
-Having good ratings and reviews visible in Google Search and Google Maps make it enticing for searchers to click on your links and follow through.
-Moreover, responding to these reviews is another way to get closer to your customers and rank higher in local search, so make sure to respond to reviews appropriately.
+Having good ratings and reviews visible in Google Search and Google Maps, make it enticing for searchers to click on your links and follow through.
+Moreover, responding to these reviews is another way to get closer to your customers and rank higher in local searches.
+Hence, make sure to respond to reviews appropriately.

-If you have good reviews coming from other directories or websites such as Yelp, you can use Schema markup tool to show Search Engine Results Pages (SERPs) that you have non-Google reviews.
+Having good reviews coming from other directories or websites such as Yelp, you can use the Schema markup tool to show Search Engine Results Pages (SERPs) that you have non-Google reviews.